CIRCLES OF LIGHT

 This article is the story of that return.

-November 2025…,at the same time that I was teaching Kislev: Rising in the Dark, Tzfat is still trembling and we are finally returning our nervous system to shigra, routine.
-The hostages are home and we are shining in their light.
-Beginning to see the light in the tunnel, as they all so eloquently describe it.
+By November 2025, at the same time that I was teaching Kislev: Rising in the Dark, Tzfat is still trembling, still repairing from the layers of trauma, PTSD, and sirens that reshaped our inner landscape.
+The hostages are home and we are shining in their light—beginning to see, as they so eloquently describe it, the light in the tunnel.
 And I am sitting in my women’s Beit Midrash, Ohr Pashut—directed by my beloved teacher Rabbanit Devorah Benyamin—learning these same passages again, this time from Rav Osher, in a room full of women whose eyes glistened with a kind of knowing that has no words.
 It became clear that something was ripening.
 Not an idea.
 Not a technique.

 It was there, sitting among women immersed in inner Torah—a room of women whose faces bore the unmistakable mixture of vulnerability and spiritual readiness that characterizes this moment in Jewish history—that Rav Kook’s teachings revealed themselves not merely as philosophical propositions but as experiential descriptions of a collective emergence taking place in real time.